 “I honestly can’t remember a time when she has asked me how I am or what’s going on in my life,” the woman wrote of her mother-in-law.
 “I feel like she just breezes into my home and starts rambling and I can’t even follow what she’s talking about half the time.”

-Speak with a Grand Rapids Family Lawyer
+Speak With a Grand Rapids Family Lawyer

-At Kraayeveld Law, we help people and families resolve a full slate of legal issues, from child custody, visitation, and support, to alimony and asset division after a divorce.
+At Kraayeveld Family Law, we help people and families resolve a full slate of legal issues, from child custody, visitation, and support, to alimony and asset division after a divorce.
 A Grand Rapids family lawyer at our firm will help you fully understand your rights and options.

 Call 616-285-0808 or contact us online to make an appointment to speak with a Grand Rapids family lawyer about your situation.